e2this/academic-website/index.md

 ![Illumina Sequencer pipeline (simplified)](/extra_pics/Sequencing-fig1.jpg)

 ##### Secret of Life (Online Course on Edx)
-After being familiar with this new world of science through the project of Signal and Systems, I talked with Prof. Khalaj and told him my new interest and He told me now its a bit early to start doing research and before that I had to strengthen my background in biology.
+After being familiar with this new world of science through the project of Signal and Systems, I talked with Prof. Khalaj and told him my new interest and he told me now its a bit early to start doing research and before that I had to strengthen my background in biology.
 Let me share his exact words
 >For bio at molecular level that is my research area, I suggest you watch the videos of eric lander, MIT course 700x secret of life.
 If you found them interesting, I can give you more info.
 But for this path, you should really love biology!

 So I took his advice and started watching the great online class he recommended me.
-Prof. Lander, one of current pioneers in genomics, taught this course in the best way that it ever could be taught.
+[Prof. Lander](https://biology.mit.edu/profile/eric-s-lander/), one of current pioneers in genomics and founding director of Broad Institute, taught this course in the best way that it ever could be taught.
 I learned the base concepts in molecular biology by watching his classes.
 DNA, gene, RNA, protein were the main concepts that were discussed.
 I still have the notes I took while watching and I review them whenever it is needed to do so.
 After watching All those classes, I became more determined to pursue my future education in this field of knowledge.

+##### Systems Biology
+In my Fifth semester, I took the graduate course of Systems Biology been taught by Prof. Khalaj and [Prof. Motahari](http://sharif.edu/~motahari/index.html).

+- Introduction and Applications in Synthetic Biology
+- Brief review of Cell Biology and Quantitative Biochemistry
+- Gene Expression Modeling
+- Autoregulation, Feedback and Bistability
+- Feed-forward loop Network Motifs
+- Graph Properties of Transcription Networks
+- Temporal Programs
+- Stability Analysis in the Synthetic Toggle Switch
+- How to turn genes into oscillators?
+- Cell Signaling Networks
+- Robustness and Bacterial Chemotaxis
+- Robustness in Development, Pattern Formation and DNA Proofreading
+- Optimal Gene Circuit Design
+- Introduction to Stochastic Gene Expression
+- Synthetic Biology: Current Status and Key Challenges